Post-judgment Modifications Are Always Possible

 Most people feel a great deal of relief after finally reaching the end of the divorce process.
 If you and your former spouse do not have kids, or if there is no spousal support arrangement, you can usually rest easy knowing that your divorce is truly finalized.
-But, post judgment modifications are always possible when it comes child custody arrangements, child support payments or spousal support payments.
+But, post-judgment modifications in Salt Lake City are always possible when it comes to child custody arrangements, child support payments, or spousal support payments.

 Child Custody Modifications

 Child custody arrangements, along with child visitation schedules, can be modified up until the child’s

 eighteenth birthday.
 Under Utah law, if both parents agree to a child custody modification, the courts will give wide deference to that agreement.
 However, it is possible that the courts could still reject a mutually agreed upon modification.

 Generally, that will only occur in extremely limited circumstances, such as when the court determines the modification would put the child’s safety at risk.
 If both parents do not agree to the proposed child custody modification, then Utah requires two factors to be present before a modification can go forward.
 First, the court will look to see whether or not a material change in circumstances has occurred.

 A common example of this would be one parent moving to another jurisdiction.
 Once the court finds that a material change in circumstances has occurred, the court will only move forward with a modification if it is found to be in the best interests of the child.

 Child support obligations can be modified in Utah in several different circumstances.
 For example, child support modification is possible if:

 - It has been at least three years since the child support judgment was entered:

 - There have been at least a 10 percent change in how much impact the child support modification would have on payments; and